Risperidone, 1 mg/ml 30 ml

 often – rash, erythema;

-infrequently – skin lesions, skin disorders, itching, acne, acne, changes in skin color, alopecia, seborrheic dermatitis, dry skin, hyperkeratosis;
+uncommon – skin lesions, skin disorders, itching, acne, acne, skin discoloration, alopecia, seborrheic dermatitis, dry skin, hyperkeratosis;

 rarely – dandruff;